Links are used on websites to link to content. In Episerver CMS, the following link types are available by default.

 - Anchor.
 Links to sections within a page, allowing readers to jump between topics on a page.

-You can create a link in the rich-text editor through drag and drop (pages and media files), or by selecting text and clicking the Insert/edit link button in the toolbar, which displays the Create link dialog box.
+You can create a link in the rich-text editor through drag-and-drop (pages and media files), or by selecting text and clicking the insert/edit link button in the toolbar, which displays the link dialog box.